happyCoder85/next-js-training/README.md

 **Definition**
 Next.js is a React framework that enables developers to build server rendered React applications with ease.
 It supports features like:

-    •	Server-Side Rendering (SSR): Pages can be rendered on the server before being sent to the client, improving initial load performance and SEO.
+    •Server-Side Rendering (SSR): Pages can be rendered on the server before being sent to the client, improving initial load performance and SEO.

     •	Static Site Generation (SSG): Pages can be pre-rendered at build time, allowing for fast load times and better performance.